hilgers-lab/CIAtranscriptome_assembly/README.md

 Samples should be specified in `config/units.tsv` specifying the sample ID, path, and sample_type.
 Data files can be gzipped or raw FASTA or FASTQ files.

+## Before you run

+Make sure you have conda installed, then run `conda create -n snakemake-cia -c conda-forge -c bioconda -c defaults snakemake` to create the pipeline environment.

+Edit `config/config.yaml` to reflect the parameters you would like to use to run the pipeline, as well as `config/units.tsv` to specify the sample `path` and `sample_type` -- one of `flam-seq`, `iso-seq`, `ont-cdna`, or `ont-direct`.

 ## Run

 Modify the snakemake command in `run.sh` to use parameters that are appropriate